joancasanelles/Wildbee_diversity_CH/README.md

 -   The calculated community-level metrics (the responses) used in the paper:

-    -   Alpha taxonomic community metrics: species richness and Shannon diversity
+    -   **Alpha taxonomic community metrics: s**pecies richness and Shannon diversity

-    -   Alpha functional community metrics: Functional richness (using the Trait Onion Peeling index, TOP), functional eveness (using the Trait Even Distribution index, TED) and the functional dispersion.
+    -   **Alpha functional community metrics:** Functional richness (using the Trait Onion Peeling index, TOP), functional eveness (using the Trait Even Distribution index, TED) and the functional dispersion.

-    -   Community weighted means of 8 functional traits
+    -   **Community weighted means of 8 functional traits**

-    -   The local community contributions on the functional and taxonomic beta diversity (LCBD).
+    -   **The local community contributions on the functional and taxonomic beta diversity (LCBD).**

 -   The environmental predictors used for the modelling